- What are specialist asthma centres?

 - diagnose any other conditions that might be giving you asthma-like symptoms

-- diagnose and treat any conditions you have alongside your asthma that could be making your symptoms harder to manage
+- diagnose and treat any conditions that could be making your asthma symptoms harder to manage

 - treat any conditions linked to your severe asthma, such as sleep apnoea

-- help you find ways to make the most of your medicines if you’re having trouble sticking to a routine
+- help you find ways to make the most of your medicines such as sticking to a routine

 - help you with any side effects

 - look at ways to help you avoid long-term use of high dose oral steroids

-- provide access to specialist treatments for people that could benefit from them
+- provide access to specialist treatments if you could benefit from them

-- make sure you’re doing everything possible to cut your risk of asthma attacks, and reduce the need for hospital stays, including sticking to the medicines you’ve been prescribed.
+- make sure you’re doing everything possible to cut your risk of asthma attacks, and the need for hospital stays, including sticking to the medicines you’ve been prescribed.

-Specialist medicines and treatments for severe asthma such as monoclonal antibodies (MABS, also known as biologics) and bronchial thermoplasty are only prescribed after a full assessment to make sure they are relevant, and that you’re most likely to get the benefits from them.
+Specialist medicines and treatments for severe asthma such as monoclonal antibodies (MABS, also known as biologics) and bronchial thermoplasty are only prescribed after a full assessment to make sure you’re most likely to get the benefits from them.

 When you’re first referred to a specialist asthma centre you may be offered appointments across one or two days.

-If you’re given a two-day appointment the first day will be all about reviewing your asthma, in detail, right from the start.
-This might make you feel like you’re repeating yourself, but it is an important first step, and will give the specialist consultants useful information about your asthma.
-You might be offered blood tests to check you’re taking your medicines in the right way, and skin prick tests to confirm any allergies.
+- The first day will be all about reviewing your asthma, in detail, right from the start.
+This may make you feel like you’re repeating yourself, but it's an important first step, and will give the specialist consultants useful information about your asthma.
+You may be offered blood tests to check you’re taking your medicines in the right way, and skin prick tests to confirm any allergies.

-On the second day you’ll be reviewed by a team of respiratory specialists which may include allergists, physiotherapists, and health psychologists.
+- On the second day you’ll be reviewed by a team of respiratory specialists which may include physiotherapists, and health psychologists.
 You may be offered more tests, such as a measurement of your airway inflammation.

 You can make the most of your appointment by making sure you’re fully prepared and are ready to talk about your asthma in detail.

-Once your asthma has been fully reviewed across these two days the team at the specialist centre will recommend one of the following:
+Once your asthma has been fully reviewed across these two days the team at the specialist centre will: